 Information we may collect automatically through cookies and similar technologies

 Information we may collect from third party sources

 We may receive information about you from other sources, including third parties that help us: update, expand, and analyze our records; identify new customers; or prevent or detect fraud.
 We may also receive information about you from social media platforms, including but not limited to, when you interact with us on those platforms or access our social media content.
 Please note that the information we may receive is governed by the privacy settings, policies, and/or procedures of the applicable social media platform, and we encourage you to review them.

 Precise location information

-When you access the Online Services via a mobile device, we may collect precise location information if you permit the Online Services to access such information.
+When you access the Website via a mobile device, we may collect precise location information if you permit the Website to access such information.
 We use this information to provide you with content based on your location.